-- CTR\DRBG(AES) provided by the HP FutureSmart QuickSec 5.1 for IKE/IPsec - CTR\DRBG(AES) provided by HP FutureSmart OpenSSL FIPS Object Module 2.0.4 for generating the Drive-lock password (BEV).
+- CTR DRBG(AES) provided by the HP FutureSmart QuickSec 7.3 for IKE - HMAC DRBG provided by the HP FutureSmart Firmware Linux Kernel Crypto API for IPsec - HASH\DRBG(SHA2- 256) provided by wolfCrypt 4.1.0 module for the drive-lock password (BEV)

-Per [ST]\d, these are the only DRBG mechanisms supported by the TOE in the evaluated configuration.
+As stated in [ST], these are the only DRBG mechanisms supported by the TOE in the evaluated configuration.
 In other words, they are the default DRBG mechanisms used by the TOE as there are no other mechanisms available.
-In [CCECG]\d, subsection "Drive-lock password" states that in the evaluated configuration, a new random drive-lock password must be generated.
-The CTR\DRBG(AES) in the HP FutureSmart OpenSSL FIPS Object Module 2.0.4 is used in order to generate the drive-lock password.
+These DRBGs by definition are not configurable thus no guidance is necessary per the evaluation activity.